ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 but we are manipulating a flat representation of it as plain text.
 The lack of structure of this representation has several disadvantages:
-- It is difficult to read parts of the program, such as the type to generate a serializer in the example above.
+- It is difficult to read parts of the program, such as the type to generate a serialiser in the example above.
 - It is error-prone to write programs as plain text, as there is no guarantee that the generate code always respects the syntax of the programming language.
   Such errors in code generation can be hard to debug!